whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-06-Luxor-Box-May-2015-Review.md

 I was so excited to finally receive the very first ever Luxor Box!

 <p>The Box: <a href="http://www.luxorbox.com">Luxor Box</a></p>
-<p>The Cost: $125 every-other-month for US deliveries, and $155 every-other-month for Canada deliveries. *Boxes are sold out and membership is now on waiting list only.
+<p>The Cost: $125 every-other-month for US deliveries, and $155 every-other-month for Canada deliveries.</p>
+<p>*Boxes are sold out and membership is now on waiting list only.
 If you you want to join their waiting list, <a href="http://www.luxorbox.com/#!membership-wait-list/c3bo">click here</a> and fill out their form.
 They'll notify you by email once a membership is available.
 Per Luxor Box, the wait can be anywhere from one month to well over a year.</p>
 <p>What’s in the box: Items range from high-end spa products, top-shelf beauty products, jewelry, apparel, home accessories and unique treasures from around the world.
 All deliveries will always have a $250+ value!</p>
 <br>